 This saved me so much time!

-Reheat the meat in a saucepan with a little bit of water to keep it from drying out and bam!
+Reheat the meat in a saucepan with a little water to keep it from drying out and bam!

 You could even go as far as putting all your ingredients into ziplock bags for a dump and go meal.